 Which day of the week to visit Belem?
 I’d suggest avoiding Mondays because Jerónimos Monastery is closed.
 As weekends are busy, the best days to visit are Tuesday-Friday.

-Getting to Belém from Lisbon
+Getting to Belém

 By train: from Cais do Sodré station, catch an overground train three stops (seven minutes) to Belém.
 While topping up my Viva Viagem card, I found these overground stations would only accept cash or Portuguese bank card.